For Music Teachers

 - Private Lessons and Practicing – One thing that sets Point CounterPoint apart from other music camps is the amount of personal attention in the form of private lessons and coachings that each camper receives.
 The personal and nurturing attention of Point CounterPoint faculty in the informal setting on Lake Dunmore often creates a special bond between student and teacher.
 Every camper has two scheduled practice periods daily; many also choose to spend a portion of their free time practicing.
 There is a chance that solo music can be addressed, however, our focus is on the pieces they will be performing at camp.

 - Performance Opportunities – Students will have the opportunity to perform at least twice weekly via our evening Master Classes with faculty and our Sunday afternoon Family Concerts.
-Students will also have the opportunity to play at a local medical facility, or for a Master Artist.
+Students will also have the opportunity to play at a local medical facility.

 - Final Concert – Students perform both of their pieces on the final session Saturday concert held at Salisbury Meeting House which is open to the public.